atlas-vis/atlas-vis.github.io/content/docs/marks/areapath.md

 <span style="font-size:1.2em">extends [Path](../path/)</span><br>

 The AreaPath class represents an enclosed area mark that is used in an area chart.
-You cannot create an AreaPath object directly, instead, you need to use the _densify_ method in the [Scene](../../group/scene) class to transform a [RectPath](../rectpath/) to an AreaPath.
+You cannot create an AreaPath object directly, instead, you need to use the [_densify_ method](../../group/scene/#methods-join-graphics-with-data) in the [Scene](../../group/scene) class to transform a [RectPath](../rectpath/) to an AreaPath.
+[Here is an explanation](../../../tutorials/join/#densify) of the densify operation.

-<span style="font-size:1.2em;color:red;">add a figure to illustrate the densify process</span><br>

 ### Properties
 | property |  explanation   | type | default value |